ycheng517/awesome-foundation-model-ros/README.md

 - [rai-rosbot-xl-demo](https://github.com/RobotecAI/rai-rosbot-xl-demo) - Use the RAI framework to control a ROSbot XL mobile robot.
 - [rai-agriculture-demo](https://github.com/RobotecAI/rai-agriculture-demo) - Use the RAI framework to supervise autonomous tractors.
 - [remembr](https://github.com/NVIDIA-AI-IOT/remembr) - Building and Reasoning Over Long-Horizon Spatio-Temporal Memory for Robots
-- [RoboPoint](https://robo-point.github.io/) - A Vision-Language Model for Spatial Affordance Prediction for Robotics
 - [Yell At Your Robot](https://yay-robot.github.io/) - Improving On-the-Fly from Language Corrections
-- [OpenVLA](https://openvla.github.io/) - SigLIP/DINOv2 + Llama-7B trained on OpenX-Embodiment
-    * There is a follow-on fine-tuning study and demo [here](https://www.jetson-ai-lab.com/openvla.html) from the Jetson team
 - [Physical Intelligence π0](https://www.physicalintelligence.company/blog/pi0) - A Vision-Language-Action Flow Model for General Robot Control
-    * Initial efforts are ongoing in the community to implement and train [pi-zero-pytorch](https://github.com/lucidrains/pi-zero-pytorch) and its precursor [Transfusion](https://github.com/lucidrains/transfusion-pytorch)
+  - Initial efforts are ongoing in the community to implement and train [pi-zero-pytorch](https://github.com/lucidrains/pi-zero-pytorch) and its precursor [Transfusion](https://github.com/lucidrains/transfusion-pytorch)
-    * Contact [`@dusty-nv`](https://github.com/dusty-nv) if you are interested in participating or contributing data (see [`pi-zero-pytorch/issues/2`](https://github.com/lucidrains/pi-zero-pytorch/issues/2)])
+  - Contact [`@dusty-nv`](https://github.com/dusty-nv) if you are interested in participating or contributing data (see [`pi-zero-pytorch/issues/2`](https://github.com/lucidrains/pi-zero-pytorch/issues/2)])

 # Awesome Foundation Models For Robotics